Pasqal’s ‘neutral atom’ tech promises 200 qubits of quantum processing power

 While there has been a robust debate about whether the surge in funding for quantum startups is warranted — and just when the technology will truly deliver — Reymond said the excitement is justified.

 “I believe it’s realistic,” he said.
-“Twenty years ago, I would never have imagined creating a company like Pascal.
+“Twenty years ago, I would never have imagined creating a company like Pasqal.
 Now it’s here.
 I can see all the progress everywhere.
 It really makes me confident.”

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: